-This article documents my experience with the approach in one of my 30-day challenges (spoiler: experiment failed – read on to discover why), accompanied by a daily diary of insights.
+This article documents my OMAD experience in one of my 30-day challenges (spoiler: experiment failed – read on to discover why), accompanied by a daily diary of insights.

 Let’s dive in, but first of all, if you’re unfamiliar with the term, let’s explain it…

 OMAD or One Meal a Day, is a fasting method that, unsurprisingly, involves only eating once a day.

 An extreme form of intermittent fasting, it allows a greater window between meals, frequently around 22 hours +

 For a sexy audio/visual explanation of the differences between various types of fasting, check out this YouTube video:

 One meal a day vs intermittent fasting

 Intermittent fasting is a way of eating that increases your window between meals.

 Generally, this involves not eating anything for a minimum of 16 hours, followed by a maximum 8-hour eating window.

 In practice, many people skip a meal, either breakfaster or dinner, with part of the fasting period spanning sleep.